Thewbi/armos/doc/timers/README.md

 ### Triggering the ARM / CPU Timer Frequency once a second.

-In order to trigger an interrupt once second
+In order to trigger an interrupt every second

 1. Interrupts have to be set up correctly
 2. A correct pre_devider value has to be set